 I restrict attention here to cases in which each interaction involves two participants.
 Define a two-player game to be "symmetric" if each player has the same set of actions and each player's evaluation of an outcome depends only on her action and that of her opponent, not on whether she is player 1 or player 2.
-That is, player 1 feels the same way about the outcome $(a_1,a_2)$ , in which her action is $a_1$ and her opponent's action is $a_2$ , as player 2 feels about the outcome $(a_2,a_1)$ , in which her action is $a_1$ and her opponent's action is $a_2$ .
-In particular, the players' preferences may be represented by payoff functions in which both players' payoffs are the same whenever the players choose the same action: $u_1(a,a) = u_2(a,a)$ for every action a.
+That is, player 1 feels the same way about the outcome $(a_1, a_2)$ , in which her action is $a_1$ and her opponent's action is $a_2$ , as player 2 feels about the outcome $(a_2, a_1)$ , in which her action is $a_1$ and her opponent's action is $a_2$ .
+In particular, the players' preferences may be represented by payoff functions in which both players' payoffs are the same whenever the players choose the same action: $u_1(a, a) = u_2(a, a)$ for every action a.

-▶ DEFINITION 49.3 (Symmetric two-player strategic game with ordinal preferences) A two-player strategic game with ordinal preferences is symmetric if the players' sets of actions are the same and the players' preferences are represented by payoff functions $u_1$ and $u_2$ for which $u_1(a_1, a_2) = u_2(a_2, a_1)$ for every action pair $(a_1, a_2)$ .
+▶ DEFINITION 51.1 (Symmetric two-player strategic game with ordinal preferences) A two-player strategic game with ordinal preferences is symmetric if the players' sets of actions are the same and the players' preferences are represented by payoff functions $u_1$ and $u_2$ for which $u_1(a_1, a_2) = u_2(a_2, a_1)$ for every action pair $(a_1, a_2)$ .

-A two-player game in which each player has two actions is symmetric if the players' preferences are represented by payoff functions that take the form shown in Figure 50.1, where w, x, y, and z are arbitrary numbers.
-Several of the two-player games we have considered are symmetric, including the Prisoner's Dilemma, the two-player Stag Hunt (given again in Figure 50.2), and the game in Exercise 37.1.
-BoS (Figure 16.1) and Matching Pennies (Figure 17.1) are not symmetric.
+A two-player game in which each player has two actions is symmetric if the players' preferences are represented by payoff functions that take the form shown in the left panel of Figure 51.1, where w, x, y, and z are arbitrary numbers.
+Several of the two-player games we have considered are symmetric, including the Prisoner's Dilemma and the two-player Stag Hunt (given again in the middle and right panels of Figure 51.1), and the game in Exercise 38.2.
+BoS (Figure 19.1) and Matching Pennies (Figure 19.2) are not symmetric.